 VTech DM221 Audio Baby Monitor

-VTech is a world leader in electronic toys and baby monitors.
+VTech is a world leader in electronic toys and baby monitor for deaf parents.
 VTech DM221 Audio Baby Monitor is one of the best audio baby monitors.
 It has 5 level sound indicator, 2-way talk-back intercom, and a night light on the baby unit.
 It also has a long-range of up to 600 meters so you can keep an eye on your child while they play in their room or even outside with your help.

 It is a two-piece system that includes a transmitter and receiver.
 The sound level lights can indicate when the noise in the room gets above or below a certain level, helping to soothe infants if they happen to wake up.
 With its adjustable volume, this monitor can play any song, whether it’s Mozart or the Beatles, without waking up the whole house.